Powered by SchoolDash

 Destinations: Below average.
 The proportion of students going on to education or training at 16 is roughly average, while at 18 (allowing for attainment) it is very low.
 Show details

 Sixth form: Poor.
-Attainment is about average, progress is about average and destinations at 18 (allowing for attainment) are poor.
+Attainment, progress and destinations are all poor.